pinam45/USCP_results/RWLS/2019_10_18_complete_benchmark/README.md

 ### RAIL instances (OR-Library RAIL instances)

-"*We set the maximum runtime for RWLS-R and 3FNLS to 100 seconds for instances RAIL507, RAIL516 and RAIL586, and 1000 seconds for RAIL2536, RAIL2586, RAIL4284 and RAIL4872 because of their larger sizes.*"[Gao2015]
+"*We set the maximum runtime for RWLS-R and 3FNLS to 100 seconds for instances RAIL507, RAIL516 and RAIL586, and 1000 seconds for RAIL2536, RAIL2586, RAIL4284 and RAIL4872 because of their larger sizes.*" *[Gao2015](../../References.md)*

-In [Gao2015], they use a modified version of RWLS called RWLS-R (see the article for more details), this algorithm was not implemented and the basic RWLS was used, making these results not comparable with the authors results.
+In [Gao2015](../../References.md), they use a modified version of RWLS called RWLS-R (see the article for more details), this algorithm was not implemented and the basic RWLS was used, making these results not comparable with the authors results.

 They put a limit of 100 seconds for RAIL507, RAIL516, RAIL586 and 1000 seconds for RAIL2536, RAIL2586, RAIL4284, as with a time limit the number of steps will depend on the machine running the solver, and the algorithm used is not the same, a time limit of **7200 seconds** was used.

-The program was run using the script [run_rail.sh](scripts/run_rail.sh) for RAIL507, RAIL516, RAIL586 and using the script [run_rail_large.sh](scripts/run_rail_large.sh) for RAIL2536, RAIL2586, RAIL4284 which compile the program in Low Memory Footprint mode because of the large size of the instances.
+The program was run using the script [run_rail.sh](./scripts/run_rail.sh) for RAIL507, RAIL516, RAIL586 and using the script [run_rail_large.sh](./scripts/run_rail_large.sh) for RAIL2536, RAIL2586, RAIL4284 which compile the program in Low Memory Footprint mode because of the large size of the instances.

 Comma separated list of instances names:
 ```